hyperledger/aries-rfcs/features/0028-introduce/README.md

 }
 ```

-This message is not part of any state machine; it can be sent at any time,
-and when it is received, the recipient can choose whether or not to honor
+The recipient can choose whether or not to honor it in their own way, on
-it in their own way, on their own schedule.
-However, a `~please_ack` decorator
+their own schedule.
+However, a `~please_ack` decorator could be used to make
-could be used to make it more interactive, and a `problem_report` could be
+it more interactive, and a `problem_report` could be returned if the
-returned if the recipient chooses not to honor it.
+recipient chooses not to honor it.

 ### Advanced Use Cases